quantummaid/eventmaid/README.md

 ```

 These methods follow the contract, that classes from the standard java library with
 these sort of methods abide to.
-Channel (as all closable Classes in MessageMaid)
+Channel (as all closable Classes in EventMaid)
 also implement the `AutoClosable` interface and can be used in a try-with-resources statement.

 #### Configuring the Channel